sagemath/trac_to_gh/Issue 3865.md

 # Issue 3865: Bug in conversion from gp elements to p-adics

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3865

 Original creator: craigcitro